 Castaneda, Carlos

 Cather, Willa (1873-1947).
-U.S. author best known for her novels of frontier life on the Great Plains, in works such as O Pioneers!.
+American author best known for her novels of frontier life on the Great Plains, in works such as O Pioneers!.

 Saint Catherine of Siena